New Haven Lawn Club: Activities

 The New Haven Lawn Club offers a wide range of activities and events including tennis, swimming, food, art exhibits, concerts, book clubs, yoga and pilates.
 The Club is also a venue for many of New Haven's prestigious dances.

 Facilities

 Visitors enter the foyer through a vaulted portico, archways, and columns made of the local red brick.
 Octagonal windows look out over the tended Lawn Club grounds.
 A Lalique crystal chandelier is in the foyer.
 Working fireplaces are found throughout the building.
 The New Haven Lawn Club has several event rooms.

-The Grand Ballroom, is the club's largest event space and with a 225-person occupancy.
+The Grand Ballroom is the club's largest event space with a 225-person occupancy.
 The Ballroom has a barrel-vaulted ceiling, a performance stage, and hardwood floors.
 The event space includes a terrazzo entryway and fireplace.

 The club's main dining room seats 120 people.
 Two wood-burning fireplaces mirror each other at opposite ends of the hall, with terrazzo flooring between them.
 Floor-to-ceiling windows offer views of the Lawn Club grounds and the attached terrace overlooks the tennis courts.